nickmbrown/aoc22/readme.md

 ## Day 6
 - This one stumped me for a second, but I got there eventually.
 More often than not, it's not the problem itself that is tricky, it's how to solve the problem without some feature of modern languages.
 C is proving to be tricky at times.
-- Very proud that all I had to do to solve part 2 was change a variable. -->
+- Very proud that all I had to do to solve part 2 was change a variable.

+## Day 7
+- Learned about recursively reading files in C by setting and getting the file pointer manually.
+Definitely not easy to wrap my head around, but I got there in the end. -->